 Learn the key factors you should consider while selecting the right data warehouse for your business.

-1) Oracle vs SQL Server: Parent Company, Platform Support & Language
+1) Parent Company, Platform Support & Language

 Oracle is owned by Oracle Corporation and can run on a wide variety of platforms such as Windows, Linux, Solaris, HP-UX, and OS-X. Oracle supports PL/SQL and SQL language to write queries to access data from its database.